 - loaf bread

-To save dishes, I mix my dressing in the same container I use to freeze and store my dressing in.
-I use an 2.5 gallon Tupperware container.
+- I like to mix my dressing in the same container I freeze and store my dressing in.
+I use a 4 liter Tupperware container.

 - Stale cornbread

 - 1/2 cup butter

 - 4 eggs lightly beaten